 Zinc is an essential micronutrient in our bodies.
 The human body contains around 2-3 g of zinc, which equates to about half of a teaspoon, most of which is found in muscle and bone.
 However, zinc is important for all parts of the body, including the skin.

 In the skin, zinc deficiency may lead to the development of acne as well as some other skin disorders.
 This has led scientists to wonder whether topical zinc might be useful in the treatment of acne.
 Results of studies so far show that zinc is less than impressive when it comes to combatting acne.
 However, it may be beneficial in combination with other acne medications.1,2

 Topical Zinc Compounds

+You may be most familiar with topical zinc when it comes to sunscreens.
+Picture the sunscreens that lifeguards sometimes wear that are bright white on their nose.
+That's zinc oxide.
 Left to its own accord, zinc does not penetrate the skin.
 This inability makes zinc an effective ingredient in sunscreen since it sits on top of the skin where it absorbs and reflects the sun's rays.
-In an attempt to create zinc compounds that can penetrate the skin, and aid in treating skin diseases, including acne, scientists have created new zinc compounds:

-The differences in the type of zinc can cause slight changes in how the zinc compound acts on the skin.
-For example, research demonstrates that, when used alone, zinc sulfate has little effect on acne, whereas zinc ascorbate may reduce levels of acne-associated bacteria on the skin.3
+The differences in the type of zinc can cause slight changes in how the zinc compound acts on the skin.3

 A 1980 study published in the Journal of the American Academy of Dermatology examined the effect of topical zinc combined with erythromycin on acne.
 To perform the study, the researchers divided a group of 141 study participants into four groups: